chaoss/grimoirelab-tutorial/python/es.md

 }
 ```

 There is a mapping per document type in the index.
 In this case, we only have `summary` documents in the `commits` index (see the line `es.index()` in the script), so we only have one entry in the `mappings` object above.
-In it, we can see how each each field got a type: `string`for character strings, and `long` for numbers.
+In it, we can see how each field got a type: `string`for character strings, and `long` for numbers.

 But we know that `author_date` and `commit_date` are not really strings.
 Both should be recognized as dates.
 Let's improve our script so that both are dates (Python `datetime` objects) before they are uploaded to ElasticSearch (see all the details in
 [perceval_elasticsearch_4.py](scripts/perceval_elasticsearch_4.py)):